-The map $m_g$ is dominant for $g\leq 11$ and $g \neq 10$ ~\cite{mukai:curve-k3surface-genus-less-than-10}.
-In ~\cite[Theorem 5]{cilebreto:projective-degeneration-of-k3-surface}, Ciliberto, Lopez and Miranda proved that for $g \geq 11$ and $g \neq 12$, the map $m_g$ is birational onto its image.
-For the exceptional cases $g=10$ or $g=12$, the map $m_{g}$ is neither dominant nor generically finite ~\cite{mukai:non-abelian-brill-noether}. \\ In ~\cite{mukai:non-abelian-brill-noether}, Mukai introduced a geometric program to find the rational inverse of $m_g$ where $g=2s+1$ and $s \geq 5$ odd.
+The map $m_g$ is dominant for $g\leq 11$ and $g \neq 10$ \cite{mukai:curve-k3surface-genus-less-than-10}.
+In \cite[Theorem 5]{cilebreto:projective-degeneration-of-k3-surface}, Ciliberto, Lopez and Miranda proved that for $g \geq 11$ and $g \neq 12$, the map $m_g$ is birational onto its image.
+For the exceptional cases $g=10$ or $g=12$, the map $m_{g}$ is neither dominant nor generically finite \cite{mukai:non-abelian-brill-noether}.
+In \cite{mukai:non-abelian-brill-noether}, Mukai introduced a geometric program to find the rational inverse of $m_g$ where $g=2s+1$ and $s \geq 5$ odd.
 His idea to reconstruct the K3 surface is as follows.
-Let $C$ be a general curve on the image of $m_g$.
-Consider the Brill-Noether locus $B_C^{s+2}(2,K_C)$ of stable rank $2$-vector bundles on the curve $C$ with canonical determinant and possessing at least $s+2$ linearly independent global sections.
-Then $B_C^{s+2}(2,K_C)$ is a K3 surface and the K3 surface containing the curve $C$ can be obtained uniquely as a Fourier-Mukai transform of the Brill-Noether locus. \\ This program was completely proved by him in ~\cite{mukai-curves-k3surface-genus-11} for $g=11$.
-The key idea is that all vector bundles in the Brill-Noether locus $B_C^7(2,K_C)$ are the restriction of vector bundles on the surface.
-He first considers a point $(X',C') \in \mathcal{P}_g$ of a special type and shows that the Brill-Noether locus $B_{C'}^{7}(2,K_{C'})$ is isomorphic to $X'$.
-Indeed, he proves that both surfaces are isomorphic to the moduli space $M_{X',H'}(\bar{v})$ where $\bar{v} = (2,H,5)$.
-Given a general pair $(X,C) \in \mathcal{P}_g$, the Brill-Noether locus $B_C^{7}(2,K_C)$ is a flat deformation of $B_{C'}^{7}(2,K_{C'})$ and has expected dimension.
+Let $C$ be a general curve in the image of $m_g$.
+Consider the Brill-Noether locus $M_C(2,K_C,s+2)^{\text{st}}$ of stable rank $2$-vector bundles on the curve $C$ with canonical determinant and possessing at least $s+2$ linearly independent global sections.
+Then $M_C(2,K_C,s+2)^{\text{st}}$ is a K3 surface and the K3 surface containing the curve $C$ can be obtained uniquely as a Fourier-Mukai transform of the Brill-Noether locus.
+This program was completely proved by him in \cite{mukai-curves-k3surface-genus-11} for $g=11$.
+The key idea is that all vector bundles in the Brill-Noether locus $M_C(2,K_C,7)$ are the restriction of vector bundles on the surface.
+He first considers a point $(X',C') \in \mathcal{P}_g$ of a special type and shows that the Brill-Noether locus $M_{C'}(2,K_{C'},7)$ is isomorphic to $X'$.
+Indeed, he proves that both surfaces are isomorphic to the moduli space $M_{X',H'}(v)$ where $v = (2,H,5)$.
+Given a general pair $(X,C) \in \mathcal{P}_g$, the Brill-Noether locus $M_C(2,K_C,7)$ is a flat deformation of $M_{C'}(2,K_{C'},7)$ and has expected dimension.